samitkapoor/everything-markdown/README.md

 ## Description

-A Markdown renderer that renders everything (Codeblocks, Tables, Images, etc.) in React.
+A easy to use, powerful and lightweight Markdown renderer for React that supports code blocks, tables, images, lists, headings, and more—ensuring full Markdown compatibility with ease. 🚀

 ## Installation